Does Object Binding Naturally Emerge in Large Pretrained Vision Transformers?: Assessing Object Binding in ViTs through IsSameObject

 \subsection{Object binding emerges broadly across self-supervised ViTs}

 We extend our analysis beyond DINOv2 to a broader set of pretrained Vision Transformers, including CLIP, MAE, and fully supervised ViTs.
-To enable direct comparison, we standardize input patch coverage by resizing all inputs so that each model processes the same spatial patch divisions.
+To enable direct comparison, we standardize input patch coverage by resizing all inputs so that each model processes the same spatial patch divisions as the DINOv2 family.
 Under this setup, every probe starts from the same trivial baseline of 72.6\% accuracy, which corresponds to always predicting “different”, reflecting the class imbalance that most patch pairs do not belong to the same object in the dataset.

 Table~\ref{tab:probe-accuracy} reports \textit{IsSameObject} decoding accuracy across models.
 DINO models show the strongest binding signal, with large and giant variants exceeding +16 percentage points over baseline.
-CLIP and MAE also exhibit clear object-binding ability, though to a lesser degree.
-In contrast, ImageNet-supervised ViT yields poor object‑binding performance, suggesting that binding is an acquired ability under specific pretraining objectives rather than being a universal property of all vision models.
+ImageNet-supervised ViT and CLIP also exhibit clear object-binding ability, though to a lesser degree.
+In contrast, MAE yields poor object‑binding performance, suggesting that binding is an acquired ability under specific pretraining objectives rather than being a universal property of all vision models.

 Our findings thus produce a much wider coverage of ViTs and we provide an understanding of potential reasons why binding emerges:

 \begin{itemize} \item \textbf{DINO}.
 The contrastive teacher–student loss enforces consistency across augmented views containing the same objects.
 This objective encourages the model to learn object-level features that persist under augmented views~\cite{caron2021emerging}.